namdq2/go-cross-chain-bridge-swap/README.md

 ## Support

-For support, email support@yourdomain.com or create an issue in the GitHub repository.
+For support, email namquoc.dev@gmail.com or create an issue in the GitHub repository.

 ## Authors

-- Your Name (your@email.com)
+- Nam Dang (namquoc.dev@gmail.com)

 ## Acknowledgments